ClaimingCookie5/CV/README.md

 ## Te Hotumanawa A Horomona Nga Morehu Elkington

-I am an energetic, ambitious and inquisitive **Junior Full Stack Developer**, looking for a role where I can consolidate and extend my programming knowledge.
+I am an energetic, ambitious and inquisitive **Junior Developer**, looking for a role where I can consolidate and extend my programming knowledge.

 After finishing High School I worked for a pizzeria company for three years.
 While working for the pizzeria I attended